+Baseline

-Figure 3.25: An illustration of a scheme that uses only a fixed part of the bandwidth at every time.
-Here, one small square denotes a single sub-carrier within one OFDM block.
-The time-axis indexes the different OFDM blocks; the frequency-axis indexes the different sub-carriers.
-Chapter 3: The Main Plot Baseline We first looked at detection on a narrowband flat fading Rayleigh channel.
-Under both coherent and noncoherent detection, the error probability behaves like $$p_e \approx \mathsf{SNR}^{-1} \tag{3.157}$$ at high SNR.
+We first looked at detection on a narrowband slow fading Rayleigh channel.
+Under both coherent and non-coherent detection, the error probability behaves like at high SNR.
 In contrast, the error probability decreases exponentially with the SNR in the AWGN channel.
-The typical error event for the fading channel is due to the channel being in a deep fade rather than the Gaussian noise being large.
-Diversity Diversity was presented as an effective approach to improve performance drastically by providing redundancy across independently faded branches.
-Three modes of diversity were considered:
+The typical error event for the fading channel is due to the channel being in deep fade rather than the Gaussian noise being large.